CircuitVerse/Blog/content/posts/Pragati_UserOnlineDocumentation.md

 draft: false
 author: "Pragati Chaplot Jain"
 type: post
-url: "/posts/Pragati_UserOnlineDocumentation/"
+url: "/posts/Pragati_user-online-documentation/"
 ---
-# Google Season of Docs(GSoD) 2020 CircuitVerse Online Documentation

-_By PRAGATI CHAPLOT JAIN_

-DECEMBER 2020

-#
-Final Project Report
+# Final Project Report

-#
-Overview
+# Overview

 My project focused on creating videos and documentation for CircuitVerse (CV) User Documentation.
 This documentation encompased all aspects of the CircuitVerse simulator, aiding educators (the primary audience) in teaching digital logic design through computer simulations with ease.
 I was tasked with creating one explainer and multiple learning videos for different features and functionalities of the platform, aiding user technical literacy, and updating and creating new user documentation.

-#
-Deviations From Original Proposal
+# Deviations From Original Proposal

 My original proposal focused on CircuitVerse content workflows.
 I proposed to create videos, user instructions and tutorials that would demonstrate users (students, hobbyists, educators) could use the platform effectively for building simulations.